Pijler/lang-scanner/README.md

 -   Always run with `check` in multi-language projects.
 -   Keep `sort` enabled for clean, ordered JSON files.
 -   Use `--no-update` in pipelines when you want validation only.
+-   Avoid duplicate keys, as you may forget and translate them differently.
 -   Centralize shared configs with `extends`.

 Any improvement or correction can open a PR or Issue.